hai-ben/py_chess_bot/roadmap.md

     - **DONE** Datastructure Definition
         - **DONE** What the list represents
         - **DONE** How the graph will be tracked
-    - Class Diagrams
-        - The board itself
-        - The wrapper that tells the engine to do stuff
-    - Full suite of unit tests from small_board and board tests
+    - **DONE** Skeleton suite of unit tests from small_board and board tests
+    - Fill-in test-suites and fucntionality
     - Basic engine should be able to at least generate 100k states per second before proceeding to bot building

 - Train an extremely basic chess bot:
-    - Prototype a game-playing framework, using basic strategies inspired and copied by work done by tom7 http://tom7.org/chess/weak.pdf:
+    - Prototype a game-playing framework, using basic strategies inspired and copied by work done by tom7: http://tom7.org/chess/weak.pdf
         - random_move
         - same_color
         - swarm